matplotlib/matplotlib/doc/api/animation_api.rst

 Animation
 =========

-The easiest way to make a live animation in matplotlib is to use one of the `Animation` classes.
+The easiest way to make a live animation in Matplotlib is to use one of the `Animation` classes.

 .. autosummary::